Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Does the municipal tax rate differ for commercial properties?

 Yes, the designated municipal tax rate differs significantly for commercial and industrial properties.
-In the City of Toronto, commercial property tax rates are historically substantially higher than residential rates, generating critical municipal revenue needed to thoroughly fund essential city services across the infrastructure.
+In the City of Toronto, commercial property tax rates are historically higher than residential rates, generating critical municipal revenue needed to fund essential city services across the infrastructure.

 What is the final tax calculation formula?

-The standard final tax calculation formula is incredibly consistent: your total property taxes are always calculated by multiplying the official MPAC assessed value by the newly approved combined property tax rates.
+The standard final tax calculation formula is consistent: your total property taxes are always calculated by multiplying the official MPAC assessed value by the newly approved combined property tax rates.
 This straightforward arithmetic determines your precise annual financial obligation.

 Is the exact tax rate set by the city or the province?

-The standard municipal tax rate and the city building fund levy are strictly set by the city council.
+The standard municipal tax rate and the city building fund levy are set by the city council.
 However, the mandatory education tax portion is entirely determined by the province of ontario.
 These components merge to form your final property tax bill.

 Can an income tax calculator estimate my property taxes?

 No, a standard personal income tax calculator cannot estimate your municipal property liabilities.
-You must use a specialized municipal property tax calculator, as income tax relies on annual earnings and deductions, whereas property taxes are strictly based on the assessed value of your real estate.
+You must use a specialized municipal property tax calculator, as income tax relies on annual earnings and deductions, whereas property taxes are based on the assessed value of your real estate.

 Why did my total property taxes increase despite a stable tax rate?

-If your total property taxes unexpectedly increased while the municipal tax rate remained relatively stable, it is highly likely that the Municipal Property Assessment Corporation recently increased the certified assessed value of your property during their mandated cyclical provincial property assessment phase.
+If your total property taxes unexpectedly increased while the municipal tax rate remained relatively stable, it is likely that the Municipal Property Assessment Corporation recently increased the certified assessed value of your property during their mandated cyclical provincial property assessment phase.

 What happens if the city of Toronto issues a new special levy?